 - Universal curriculum with local interpretation.
 Sweden has a universal curriculum for preschool but before you start getting upset and saying that it would never work in the United States because the US is so diverse chill-out and listen.
 First, Sweden is diverse too, especially in urban areas and second, the curriculum lays out goals and guidelines but no specific benchmarks or standards.
 The Swedish system trusts their teachers to use these goals and guidelines to be a framework, not a checklist.
 Read Sweden’s curriculum document here.

 - Focus fundamental values.
 In the curriculum document, you will see one of the focuses being on norms and values.
-This is stressed to respect all children and their families.
+They stress this to respect all children and their families.
 It teaches children conflict resolution, respect for everybody’s intrinsic value, and for the environment.
 Gender equality and fighting against gender stereotypes is a concerted effort as well.
 Here is a great quote straight from the document:

 ” An important task of the preschool is to impart and establish respect for human rights and the fundamental democratic values on which Swedish society is based.
 Each and every person working in the preschool should promote respect for the intrinsic value of each person as well as respect for our shared environment.
 The inviolability of human life, individual freedom and integrity, the equal value of all people, equality between the genders, as well as solidarity with the weak and vulnerable are all values that the preschool should actively promote in its work with children.”

 - Free preschool and affordable care.
 Preschool starting at age three is free for everyone for up to 3 hours a day, including stay-at-home parents.
-For working and studying families the hours are extended.
+Longer hours in place for working and studying families.
 Then, at age six all children can attend “Preschool class” which is a pre-primary year designed to get children ready for the start of compulsory education at age 7.
 94% of children between ages of 3-5 are enrolled in the preschool system.

 - Evaluate the program, not the child.
 There is no formal testing of children in Sweden until third grade.
 If you read the national curriculum document you may have seen this under the preschool teacher’s responsibilities :